tomncooper/pandoc-gls/example.md

 ## Introduction

 Welcome to the (+pandoc-gls) test source code document.
+I really don't want this -> (-pandoc-gls) to be linked to the glossary!

 ## Section heading